microsoft/winget-cli-restsource/doc/new-private-repository-azure.md

 An Azure Key Vault centralizes the storage of application secrets, allowing you to control their distribution.
 The Key Vault greatly reduces the chances that secrets may be accidentally leaked.
 We will use the Azure Key Vault to securely store specific connection account details that will be used by the Azure Function.

-For more information on Azure Key Vault, visit their Docs site: [About Azure Key Vault secrets](https://docs.microsoft.com/en-us/azure/key-vault/secrets/about-secrets)
+For more information on Azure Key Vault, visit their Docs article: [About Azure Key Vault secrets](https://docs.microsoft.com/en-us/azure/key-vault/secrets/about-secrets)

 **How to:**